 This worksheet is designed to help students learn about the different parts of a bird’s body.
 Through labeling activities, students will identify key features such as the beak, wings, tail, and feathers.
 This exercise encourages observation skills and builds foundational knowledge about bird anatomy.
 This labeling worksheet activity is suitable for grade 2 children.
-Hope you will like it.
+Hope you like it.
 You can download this worksheet (PDF) using the link at the worksheet’s end.

 Join our Telegram channel for free books, journals, quizzes, and printable worksheets.